Conjugacies of model sets: A model set that is not

+Now consider $\Lambda^F_1$ versus $\Lambda^F_2$.
+The deformation makes $|B_1^{2n}|^F$ different from $|B_2^{2n}|^F$, so either $\Lambda_1^F$ and $\Lambda_2^F$ disagree on the left half-line, or they disagree on the $A_2^{2n}$ supertile following the $B_i^{2n}$ that contain the origin.
+Either way, the deformation must shift arbitrarily large corresponding regions relative to one another, and so cannot be \ns.

 The key feature of this example is that the substitution matrix is reducible.
 The maximal equicontinuous factor is determined by the dynamical spectrum, which for self-similar tile lengths is determined by the Perron-Frobenius eigenvalue $\lambda_{PF}$.
-If $\lambda_{PF}$ is a Pisot number, then a basis for the \ns{} generators of shape conjugacy is given by the eigenvectors with eigenvalues algebraically conjugate to $\lambda_{PF}$.
+If $\lambda_{PF}$ is a Pisot number, then a basis for the generators of reprojections is given by the eigenvectors with eigenvalues algebraically conjugate to $\lambda_{PF}$.
 However, a basis for $H^1_{an}$ is given by {\em all\/} the eigenvectors with eigenvalue strictly smaller than 1.
-The eigenvectors whose small eigenvalues are not conjugate to $\lambda_{PF}$ correspond to \wpe{} functions that are not \ns.
+The eigenvectors whose small eigenvalues are not conjugate to $\lambda_{PF}$ correspond to shape conjugacies that are not reprojections.

+In general, whenever a 1-dimensional substitution has a small eigenvalue that is not conjugate to $\Lambda_{PF}$, the shape conjugacy corresponding to that small eigenvalue will not be a reprojection, and will destroy the Meyer property.
+We expect the generators of these shape conjugacies to not be \ns, as in our example, but this has not been proven in general.

 {\bf Acknowledgments}: We thank Marcy Barge for showing us the doubled Fibonacci substitution that we employed in Section \ref{examples}.
 The work of the first author is partially supported by the ANR SubTile NT09 564112.
 The work of the second author is partially supported by NSF grant DMS-1101326.